The complete guide to how we use a NAS backup workflow to protect our photos and videos, and what system we use.

 Backing Up to the NAS

 This stage completely depends on whether or not we are somewhere with decent internet.
 If we’re somewhere like Patagonia or Central Asia, this isn’t likely.
-But if we’re in a big city staying in an AirBnB with great internet, we then follow this step.
+But if we’re in a big city staying in an AirBnB (click that link to get $35 off your first stay!) with great internet, we then follow this step.

 At night before we go to bed we connect to our Synology NAS system using their remote connection method.
 Then we open up the File Station application.